o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 linkTitle: Desync Audit Trail
 ---

+When the Client and Server disagree on the value of a networked variable, a desync occurs.
+Desyncs can be extremely difficult to debug which is where the Multiplayer Desync Audit Trail can help.

-The Multiplayer Audit Trail is a tool available with the Multiplayer Gem in Debug environments.
+The Multiplayer Desync Audit Trail is a tool available with the Multiplayer Gem in Debug environments.
 It details all network desyncs that occur and categorizes network activity leading up to a desync to attempt to root cause the desync itself.

 ![Audit Trail Overlay](/images/user-guide/gems/reference/multiplayer/audit_trail_default.png)